fr33lo/dfu/README.md

 # Discord File Updater (DFU)

-Automatically download and manage files from Discord channels with ease.
+Automatically download, manage, and update local files from Discord channels with ease using a Discord bot.

 ## Overview